Sahajj/HTML/Readme.md

 ```
 - To comment out in HTML, Insert Information between <!-- and --> tags (Browser won't show these notes)

-- commenting in HTML allows developers to leave notes about their code its functionality or to indicate necessary changes for the future.
+- commenting in HTML allows developers to leave notes about their code and its functionality or to indicate necessary changes for the future.

 ## Text Formatting
    - Bold and Italic